pinecone-router/router/README.md

 ## Context object / $router magic helper

-Contains information about the current route.
+Contains information about the current route and helper methods.
 This is available at all times:

 -   Using the `$router` magic helper in Alpine components
 -   From Javascript using `window.PineconeRouter.context`